 This action is considered both an enabling action and an action with direct emissions impacts.
 It is enabling in that low carbon energy supply supports emissions reductions for Action 1.2 BEUDO Requirements, Action 1.3 Transaction Points, Action 2.1 Net Zero New Construction as well as others.
-The Cambridge Clean Heat program, designed to help support the uptake of renewable thermal, has direct emissions impacts.
+The Cambridge Clean Heat program and other efforts designed to help support the uptake of renewable thermal have direct emissions impacts.